12 essential life areas to focus on if you want to create your dream life

 7 | Health (mental and physical)

-This is about taking care of your body and mind so you can fully live your life.
+This is about caring for your body and your mind so you can show up fully for your life.
+Your health supports everything else.
+It’s the base layer.

 Visit the Health HUB for guidance.